Principles of Dysphagia PG (10267.1)

 |2023||Bruce, Canberra||Semester 2||31 July 2023||Intensive||Ms Jolin Edmondson|

 Groher, M.E. & Crary, M. A (2016) Dysphagia: Clinical Management in Adults and Children (2nd Edition).
 St Louis Missouri: Elsevier

-Students are required to attend 80% of the online lectures for this unit, either in person or online (9 of the 11).
+Students are expected to attend at least 80% of the lectures for this unit, either in person or online (9 of the 11).

 Required IT skills

 This unit involves online meetings in real time using the Blackboard Collaborate tool.
 Blackboard Collaborate provides a virtual classroom or meeting room where you can communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the LearnOnline Student Help and click on the link to Blackboard Collaborate.